-Benchmarks for Discharge to Groundwater from Portable Batch Plant and/or Concrete Crusher Operations
+Benchmarks for Discharge to Groundwater from Portable Batch Plant and/or Concrete Crusher Operations pH Maximum of 9.0 standard units

-Runoff or waste water discharged to unlined ponds or other designed infiltration systems from portable batch plant and/or concrete crusher operations shall be monitored for Total Dissolved Solids (TDS) and pH\at least monthly at the infiltration location.
+Runoff or waste water discharged to unlined ponds or other designed infiltration systems from portable batch plant and/or concrete crusher operations shall be monitored for Total Dissolved Solids (TDS) and pH at least monthly at the infiltration location.
 The Permittee must maintain pH and TDS levels as set forth below and incorporate measures in the SWPPP to comply with these benchmarks.